2 Peter 2

 the dumb ass speaking with man's voice forbad the madness of the prophet.

-The Motivation of false teachers (v.10-16): A false premise, a false way --
+The Motivation of false teachers (v.10-16):

-1. They despise government(s) - GK=kuriotes, dominion, lordship. cp. v.10-12; Jude 1:8
+1. They despise government(s) {GK=kuriotes, dominion, lordship} cp. v.10-12; Jude 1:8

-ie., ''They despise... that which God has ordained.''
+ie., "They despise... that which God has ordained."
 [McGee] cp.
 Psa 2:1-3; Eph 1:15-23

-• presumptious- ie., daring, bold, arrogant
+• presumptuous- ie., daring, bold, arrogant, audacious

 • without fear... of dignities {GK=doxa, glories, worthies, ie., those who are to be held in honor}.